The-Deep-Learning-Fellowship/The-Deep-Learning-Fellowship.github.io/README.md

 ### Introduction

-Come and join a fellowship of Deep Learning and AI enthusiasts in their quest to keep up with the latest developments in artificial intelligence and cloud computing!
-We recently restarted in-person meetups and are
+Come and join a fellowship of Deep Learning and AI enthusiasts in their quest to keep up with the latest developments in artificial intelligence and cloud computing !
+We recently restarted in-person events after a long break.

 This group is for intermediate and advanced practitioners of deep learning utilizing TensorFlow.
 Our plan is to organize a weekly or bi-weekly event in which we will collectively analyze the latest and seminal research papers in the field of